Pentagon ends ban on women in frontline combat

 President Barack Obama welcomed the "historic step".

-At a Pentagon press conference, Mr Panetta said: "Female service members have faced the reality of combat, proving their willingness to fight and, yes, to die to defend their fellow Americans."'Valour knows no gender'
+At a Pentagon press conference, Mr Panetta said: "Female service members have faced the reality of combat, proving their willingness to fight and, yes, to die to defend their fellow Americans."

 He acknowledged a complaint frequently voiced by women denied combat roles - that military careers are hindered by a lack of combat experience.